jhartz/gradefast/docs/yaml-format.md

    points or losing points on this grading item.
 This assists the grader when determining the points.
 Each list item is a dictionary with a "name" (string; **Markdown**) and a "value" amount (int).
-To indicate losing points, the value should be a negative number. *NOTE: Unlike `deductions` below, these values are not used to calculate actual scores; they are only used for feedback.*
+To indicate losing points, the value should be a negative number. *NOTE: Unlike `section deductions` (below), these values are not used to calculate actual scores; they are only used for feedback.*
 - `default points` (int; optional) - The default amount of points.
 If not provided, defaults to `points`.
 - `default comments` (string; optional; **Markdown**) - Default comments for